 “To be effective in the increased threat environment posed by contemporary security challenges, the NAF must possess the capacity and capability to project power across and within its operational theatres of engagement.
 The primary means by which the Service achieves power projection is through the use of its air assets.” — Nigeria’s Chief of Air Staff

 The Nigerian Air Force (NAF) was established in 1963 and since then it has continually faced numerous challenges one way or the other- corruption, endemic budget mismanagement and looting, lack of credible aerial platforms and ineffective policy decisions amongst others.
 This is mostly attributed to carelessness and greed of the past military leaders.
-Years of negligence has left the NAF almost in a collapsed stature with old and outdated working equipment, low morale within the rank and files and finally poor combat performance record which led to the incident in February 2017 where the Nigerian Air Force jets was intercepted 6 times deep in Chadian airspace during the Boko Haram offensive.
+Years of negligence has left the NAF almost in a collapsed stature with old and outdated working equipment, low morale within the rank and files and finally poor combat performance record which led to the service lost an Alpha jet in Mali during counter-terror operations

 The once proud service which was the envy of most African and Asian nations has now lost most of its prestige and reputation.
 The glorious days when the Nigerian Air Force operated top-of-the-line aircrafts like the Gurevich Mikoyan MiG-21 FishBed, SEPECAT Jaguar Nuclear-capable long-range strategic strike aircraft, MB-339 Maritime strike and trainer jet, L-29 Delfin Trainer and attack aircraft.
 Other less capable aircraft (but still formidable at that time) includes MiG-17 Fresco, ilyshin Beagle medium bomber.
 All this aircraft mentioned were some of the best as that time.